-Speaker Meetings are held at 10.30 on specified Thursday mornings throughout the year in Christ Church, Aughton.
-Coffee is available in the Scout & Guide HQ next door from 09.30 to 10.15 before the meeting.
-Everyone is welcome, so bring family, friends and neighbours to all our lectures.
+Speaker Meetings are held at 10.30 on specified Thursday mornings throughout the year, usually in Christ Church, Aughton.
+Coffee is available in the Scout & Guide HQ (very nearby the Church and its Ministry Centre) from 09.30 to 10.15 before the meeting.
+Everyone is welcome, so bring family, friends and neighbours.

-- 5th September – Harold Hoggarth will speak about the Civil War in Lancashire
+5th September – Harold Hoggarth: The Civil War in Lancashire

 - These meetings are open to the public.
 So do invite your friends even if they are not U3A members.

 - Parking can be tricky on Thursday mornings.
 So, if you can, please consider car-sharing or alternative modes of transport.
 The handy half-hourly 310 Ormskirk – Liverpool bus stops very nearby on Holborn Hill.
 Some members ‘get active’ and walk, while a few even cycle now and then.

 The Speaker Meetings are recorded on DVD.
 DVDs can be obtained from Bill Evans at a cost of £3.
 To order one, phone Bill on 01695 312479 or contact him at Horizons.